 Deadline flexibility is applied to assignments and exams just as it typically is.

-Students: Please communicate with faculty and if you’d like, include your Access Coordinator, when you have a disability related flare up and need a deadline extension.
+Students: All bullet points in the signed Flexibility in Deadlines agreement still apply.
+These include: extensions are only for disability-related flare-ups, not because of family requirements, attending or participating in sporting event, or because you are prioritizing another class or a job; and each extension is evaluated individually and must be communicated as early as possible.
+Please communicate with faculty and if you’d like, include your Access Specialist, when you have a disability related flare up and need a deadline extension.
 Please remember there are limitations to this accommodation and consult your Flexibility in Attendance agreement and/or contact your Access Specialist if you have questions about when this accommodation applies.

 Faculty: Please communicate with students with this accommodation and, if needed, include the DRC for assistance in determining appropriate use of extending deadlines.

-Students: You are allowed to audio record any synchronous class pieces per your audio recording accommodation.
+Students: You are allowed to record any synchronous class pieces per your recording accommodation.

 Faculty: You may be asked to record a zoom session when it does not work for a student to record from their own device.
 Please refer to AVPAA Viens’ email on April 8, 2020 2:51PM regarding this.
 Please note: Zoom allows any participant to stop a recording once it’s started.
 If you or a student with the recording accommodation needs to record, please notify the class not to stop the recording and refrain from indicating this is for DRC accommodations as this may ‘out’ a student who initiates the recording.